7 Tips for Getting Along with Siblings

 - Be devoted to one another in brotherly love.
 Honor one another above yourselves (Romans 12:10).

 Help!
 I have a stepparent!

 - When your parents break up and one or both move on to a new relationship, it's normal to grieve almost like someone has died.
-After all, you?ve lost the family and dreams for your family's future.
-So it's fine to grieve that loss.
+After all, you've lost the family and dreams for your family's future.
+So, it's normal to grieve that loss.
 The challenge is to not take that pain out on the new person in your mom or dad's life.